Estimating Forest Attributes

 for the state of Rhode Island, simply hand your

-object to the db
+FIA.Database object to the db argument of

 # TPA & BAA for the most recent inventory year